SkySchermer/uweclang/Python Tutorial.md

     (Raw strings are very useful for working with [Regular Expressions](#regular-expressions).)

 ### Lists

 Lists are a means of assinging a name to a collection of data.
-They are probably the most commonly used kind of object in Python.
+They are probably the most commonly used kind of object in Python (aside from [Dictionaries](#dictionaries)).
 To create a list:

 ```python
 my_empty_list = []